 NVE has the authority to issue regulations on economic and technical reporting, network revenues, market access and network tariffs, non-discriminatory behaviour, customer information, metering, settlement and billing and the organized physical power exchange (Nord Pool).
 In addition, NVE issues regulations on system responsibility and quality of supply.
-NVE can take the necessary actions to fulfil the powers according to the Energy Act.
+The Energy Act regulates the main frame of the Norwegian electricity and gas market and NVE has the power to enforce many of the provisions in the Energy Act.